 Once you master the basics, you should head along to BBC Learning English to work on your vocabulary.

-Use English lesson apps to learn English quickly.
+Use english lessons online and apps to learn English quickly.

 It’s a great way to kill time on the bus!

 Get off Twitter and Snapchat and learn a language with the multitude of apps for iOS and Android.

 In addition to Babbel and Duolingo, you’re spoilt for choice when it comes to language-learning apps.